BMBOMICH/psvl/DISCLAIMER.md

 This license template is provided "as-is" for informational and educational purposes only.

-The author of this template (Elxan Hüseynov) is a software developer, NOT a licensed attorney.
+The author of this template (Elxan Hüseynov) is NOT a licensed attorney.
 This document has NOT been reviewed, approved, or certified by any legal professional, bar association, or regulatory body.